ZephyrTransport/zephyr-website/industry-contributor-award.md

  - Respectful and thoughtful in their interactions; and
  - Goal-oriented towards the public good and usefulness, even if the pathway is unconventional.

-**Nominations can be made using [this form thru December 30th](https://goo.gl/forms/A0e1rd7bOfgN1Au83)**.
+**Nominations will be considered annually and can be made on a rolling basis using [this form](https://goo.gl/forms/A0e1rd7bOfgN1Au83)**.
 Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
-Awards anticipated to be made at the TRB Annual Meeting.
+Awards are made at the TRB Annual Meeting.

+**Recipients**

+ - Julie Dunbar, 2019